Set Up Notifier Module on Server

 The Notifier module can be set up on TCP and UDP servers.

-When using the Notifier module, it must be set up on all servers except for HTTP.
+When using the Notifier module, it must be set up on all servers except for HTTP servers.

-To expose built-in commands to a client, you can use the diarkisexec package for setup.
+To expose built-in commands to the client, you can use the `diarkisexec` package for setup.

-Add it to the server's main function as shown below.
-The following is an example setup for a UDP server.
-The setup function in diarkisexec needs to be executed before calling diarkisexec.StartDiarkis().
+Add the following to the server's main function.
+Below is a sample setup for a UDP server.
+The setup function of `diarkisexec` must be executed before calling `diarkisexec.StartDiarkis()`.

 package main